 The spot you target to be fixed will be removed and filled based on the surrounding area.
 For example, click on a leaf sitting on a lawn and you should be left with nothing but grass.
 You can also use it to erase an angry pimple on an otherwise great selfie.

 Select multiple images by gliding your mouse over them and clicking the top right box.
 Once you have several selected, right click on one and choose Slideshow.
 Your selected photos will silently cycle in full-screen mode.

 If you want to add music, titles, writing or anything else, read the video editing features further on.

 Drawing by hand

-From the Edit and create drop-down menu, select Draw for free-hand scribbling over an image.
+From the Edit and Create drop-down menu, select Draw for freehand scribbling over an image.
 Choose between Ballpoint pen, Pencil, and Calligraphy pen for different effects.
-You can adjust the width of all three and choose from thirty colour options.
+You can adjust the width of all three and choose from 30 colour options.
 But for some reason, drawing is not included in the Edit view.